-The Phoenix Zoo is a wonderful mid-side zoo , one of the bet I’ve ever visited.
+The Phoenix Zoo is a wonderful mid-side zoo, one of the bet I’ve ever visited.
 It’s the largest non-profit zoo in the country.
 Large animal enclosures, plenty of landscaping, and gorgeous natural landscapes make this a peaceful place to enjoy a morning stroll.
-You will get a decent workout in as it is pretty spread out (over 125 acres!), however, the animals benefit by having much more space than the typical zoo.
+At 125 acres, you will get a decent workout!
+On the bright side, the animals benefit by having much more space than the typical zoo.
 All the animals seemed happy walking around in their nature inspired surroundings.

 The zoo is very clean and well-maintained.
 You won’t see any garbage lying about.
 In addition, it is surprising lush, with not only great natural landscapes, but also many beautiful palms, cacti, and other desert plants.
 The zoo is set up different than most zoos with 4 major walking trails (totaling about 2.5 miles) instead of a large loop.
 Some of the zoo is shaded, and if you get too hot, you can always stand under a mister (numerous located throughout the zoo) or visit the splash pad to cool down.
 Take a look below at some the beautiful desert scenery you will get to experience on your visit.

 Adjusted hours in the summer (7am-2pm) means you can enjoy the zoo before the brutal afternoon heat hits (typically well into the 100’s).
 Fortunately, most people either do not want to get up at 7 or still can’t stand the summer’s 90 degree mornings, meaning you get most of the zoo to yourself!
-At 7am, this was the least crowded zoo I have ever seen.
+At 7am, walking around this zoo was a real treat!.
 Basically, we enjoyed the entire zoo to ourselves.
 If you can withstand 90 degree morning temperatures, you will benefit with a nice relaxing zoo experience!
 Clear views of the animals with no crowds around!

 Overall, the Phoenix zoo is very scenic.
 You will see all different types of cactus and palm trees during you walk around.
 The most picturesque portion of the zoo take you through the natural sandstone buttes of Papago Park.
 A portion of the park has been turned into the Bighorn sheep exhibit.
 Papago Park is a large area that also houses the Desert Botanical Garden, a large network of trails, and exercise facilities.